Team

 Staff

-Marielle A. Reataza, MD, MS
+Marielle A. Reataza, MD, MS Health Policy and Law

 Vincent C. Basobas, MPH, CHES

-(he/him/his) Project CoordinatorVincent’s goal is to help those in need attain health equity.
-In the Public Health field, Vincent is well experienced, working at LACDPH, CDPH, and FASGI, a non-profit organization in Historic Filipinotown.
-He finds his passion in community health because he believes that with a strong foundation in the community level, Public Health can flourish organically.
-He was a fellow for the Statewide Pacific Islander Asian American Resource and Coordinating Center (SPARC) where he was first introduced to the world of tobacco control policy.
-He is a Golden Eagle through and through.
-He graduated from Cal State LA in 2021 and 2018 with a Master’s in Public Health specializing in Urban Populations and a Bachelor’s in Public Health respectively.
-Outside of the workplace, Vincent loves to go thrifting, play basketball, and do sudoku puzzles.
-He is an avid listener of k-pop, R&B, and indie music.
-A fun fact about Vincent is that though he was born and raised in Los Angeles he is a huge San Diego Padres fan and was a fan of the Chargers prior to their move here to LA.
+(he/him/his) Programs ManagerVincent finds passion in community health because he believes that with a strong foundation in the community level, Public Health can flourish organically.
+Vincent demonstrates a broad experience, working in non-profit organization as well as state and county agencies.
+He is a Golden Eagle through and through because he graduated from Cal State LA in 2021 and 2018 with a Master’s in Public Health Specializing in Urban Populations and Bachelor’s in Public Health respectively.
+Outside of the workplace, Vincent’s current fixations are golfing, thrifting and mid-century modern interior design.
+He is an avid lister of k-pop, island music, and 90’s/00’s hip-hop and R&B. Though Vincent is born and raised in Los Angeles he is primarily a San Diego sports fan because of his dad.

 Gabriella Guerrieri

-(she/她) Community Engagement CoordinatorGabriella is an avid supporter of public health and mental health awareness.
+(she/她) Senior Communications CoordinatorGabriella is an avid supporter of public health and mental health awareness.
 Past research of hers include the absence of wellness and mindfulness in student Activists in the Washington DC metropolitan Area.
 This research project sparked a passion for wellbeing and mental health prioritization, specifically in marginalized communities such as children and communities of color.
 She graduated from George Mason University in the spring of 2021 with a Bachelor of Arts in Psychology with a minor in Chinese language.
 After graduating, she went on to do case managing and client advocacy for a person injury law firm but then turned her sights on work that is more fulfilling.
 In her spare time, she enjoys visiting art museums, journaling, and practicing pilates.
 Her favorite genre of music is k-pop, hyperpop, and R&B. A fun fact about Gabriella is that she had collectively 17 cats growing up but then became severely allergic.
 Follow her on letterboxd: gabsguerrieri!

 Board of Directors